Help us understand our audience.

 How was the approach measured and refined?

-• Data collection and independent evaluations: From its launch, ASAP commits to data collection and evaluation; MDRC begins a randomized control trial at three CUNY ASAP sites in 2010, and starting in 2014, an evaluation of the ASAP replication in Ohio.
+• Data collection and independent evaluations: From its launch, ASAP committed to data collection and evaluation; MDRC began a randomized control trial at three CUNY ASAP sites in 2010, and starting in 2014, it started an evaluation of the ASAP replication in Ohio.

-• Cost-benefit analysis: ASAP is also the subject of a two-part cost benefit analysis from Teachers College at Columbia University in 2012 and 2013; the study shows a return of $3-$4 for every taxpayer dollar invested in the program.
+• Cost-benefit analysis: ASAP was also the subject of a two-part cost-benefit analysis from Teachers College at Columbia University in 2012 and 2013; the study shows a return of $3-$4 for every taxpayer dollar invested in the program.

-• Tracking student outcomes: On the ground, advisors collect myriad student data, including academic outcomes (like grades and credit accumulation), program engagement contacts such as meetings with advisors, as well as participation in career development and other group advisement/program workshop offerings.
+• Tracking student outcomes: On the ground, advisors collect myriad student data, including academic outcomes (like grades and credit accumulation), program engagement contacts such as meetings with advisors, as well as participation in career development and other service offerings.

-• Data-informed advising: On an ongoing basis, ASAP advisors share student outcome data with one another and identify successful practices and intervention tactics for students with similar profiles; in some cases, advisor data sharing has been used as the basis for increasing the cadence of visits, or for facilitating group advising sessions.
+• Data-informed advising: On an ongoing basis, ASAP advisement teams review student outcome data and identify successful practices and intervention tactics for students with similar profiles; in some cases, advisor data sharing has been used as the basis for increasing the cadence of visits, or for facilitating group advising sessions.

 Acknowledgments